What is Phala Network (PHA)?

 TLDR

-Phala Network is a decentralized cloud computing platform that acts as the confidential execution layer for Web3 AI, enabling private and verifiable computation for smart contracts and autonomous agents.
+Phala Network is a decentralized cloud computing platform that provides a confidential execution layer for Web3 AI applications, enabling private and verifiable computation.

 Deep Dive